KittyGiraudel/site/_posts/2021-02-17-hiding-content-responsibly.md

 The `transform: scale(0)` CSS declaration visually hides an element, but the place it takes is not freed, just like `visibility: hidden`, `opacity: 0` and `clip-path: circle(0)`.

-The content remains accessible to screen-readers though.
+The content remains accessible to screen readers though.

 **Summary:**